SUNY Downstate Health Sciences University: Academics

 In 2015, SUNY Downstate students matched to almost 18% of all offered EM/IM combined residency positions.
 26 additional students matched to emergency medicine programs at institution including UCLA and the University of Pittsburgh.

 College of Medicine admissions

 The 2018 entering class averaged an undergraduate GPA of 3.74 and MCAT of 514.
 In the same cycle 5390 prospective students applied for 203 spots in the first year class.

+SUNY Downstate Medical Center

+SUNY Downstate Health Sciences University is a public medical school and hospital in Brooklyn, New York, and is the southernmost member of the State University of New York (SUNY) system.
+It is the only academic medical center for health education, research, and patient care serving Brooklyn's 2.5 million residents.
+It is the only state-run hospital in New York City.
+As of fall 2018, it had a total student body of 1,846 and approximately 8,000 faculty and staff.

+Downstate Health Sciences University comprises a College of Medicine, Colleges of Nursing, School of Graduate Studies, School of Health Professions, and School of Public Health, and University Hospital of Brooklyn.
+It also includes a major research complex and biotechnology facilities.

+Controversies

+In 2013, SUNY Downstate released a court ordered financial audit which found the institution in need of capital funds citing large losses from 2007 through 2011.
+The audit cited bloated salaries for top administrators, underuse and poor financial decisions contributed to the losses.

+In January 2020, two SUNY Downstate surgeons filed lawsuits accusing the medical center of retaliation against them for reporting patient safety and death concerns in the heart-surgery and organ-transplant programs.
+Prior to the complaint, the institution paused these two programs in July 2019 due to pressure from the New York State Department of Health and the United Network for Organ Sharing when reviewers found issues in the programs and recommended a more extensive review in hopes to remediate the problems.

 Student activities

 The Anne Kastor Brooklyn Free Clinic

 The Anne Kastor Brooklyn Free Clinic (BFC) is a student-run free clinic operated primarily by the students of the College of Medicine.
 The BFC offers care and health maintenance screening to the uninsured populations of Brooklyn.
 The clinic was renamed The Anne Kastor Brooklyn Free Clinic in memory of Anne Kastor who helped founding faculty member of the clinic and passed from ovarian cancer in 2013.
 So dedicated to the spirit of student run clinics, Dr. Kastor went on to become the Director of the Weil Cornell Community Clinic at Weil Cornell Medical College.

 The clinic hosts an annual conference on health seen through the eyes of medicine, art, technology and community called BFC What's Next.
 The clinic has won multiple awards for its advertisement campaigns including a gold medal in conjunction with CDMiConnect at the 2014 MMM Awards for their "We Need U" campaign and a bronze medal at the CLIO Healthcare Awards.

 The BFC operates several clinical, educational and outreach services including: